Cheapest homeowners insurance companies for 2021

 Getting insurance quotes from several home insurance providers allows you to compare rates, coverage, discounts and additional features of each company.
 This could help you determine if a company fits your budget and coverage needs.

 Most homeowners insurance companies use your credit score as a rating factor, although some states ban this practice.
 Statistically, homeowners with lower credit are more likely to file claims.
 Insurance companies charge higher premiums to make up for this increased risk.
 Improving or at least maintaining your credit score might help you keep your home premium lower.

 6. Take advantage of home insurance discounts

 Home insurance discounts might help you lower your premium.
 Although every company offers a different selection of discounts, some common discounts include:

-- Multi-policy discounts: If you insure two or more policies with the same company, you may get a discount on each policy.
+- Multi-policy discounts: If you insure two or more policies with the same company, like a car insurance policy and a home insurance policy, you may get a discount on each policy.

 - Home safety discounts: Home with safety features like smoke detectors, fire extinguishers and security alarms often qualify for discounts.

 - Loyalty discounts: The longer you stay with a company, the more likely you are to qualify for a loyalty discount.

 - Claims-free discounts: If you have not filed a home insurance claim in several years, you may save money on your premium.